glynawe/Vanilla/kete.md

     SourceFile = (Interface | Module) {Interface | Module}.

-A Vanilla source file contains one or more interfaces or modules.
-The names of the files are not significant, but the file extension `.van` should be used by convention.
+A Kete source file contains one or more interfaces or modules.
+The names of the files are not significant, but the file extension `.kete` should be used by convention.

-# The Vanilla Syntax
+# The Kete Syntax

-The syntax of Vanilla is presented informally in this document, but is LR(1). [vanilla.mly](vanilla.mly) is an LR(1) skeleton grammar for Ocaml [Menhir](https://gallium.inria.fr/~fpottier/menhir/). [vanilla.lark](vanilla.lark) is an Earley grammar for Python [Lark](https://github.com/lark-parser/lark).
+The syntax of Kete is presented informally in this document, but is LR(1). [kete.mly](kete.mly) is an LR(1) skeleton grammar for Ocaml [Menhir](https://gallium.inria.fr/~fpottier/menhir/). [kete.lark](kete.lark) is an Earley grammar for Python [Lark](https://github.com/lark-parser/lark).

 ## The syntax metalanguage

-The following is an informal description of the metalanguage used to describe the syntax of Vanilla in this document.
+The following is an informal description of the metalanguage used to describe the syntax of Kete in this document.
 It is Nicolas Wirth's ENBF with some extensions:

 | Rule example       | Meaning                                         |